Model-Based-Data-Protection-Assessments/GDPR-Editor/Documentation.md

 It adds a sprotty command to the command palette and a keyboard shortcut that invokes the ELK layouting algorithm using the `sprotty-elk` helper provided by sprotty.

-Additionally it does some magic to run the layouting algorithm on the loaded model instead of the model schema which is the intented use-case of the `sprotty-elk` helper.
+Additionally, it does some magic to run the layouting algorithm on the loaded model instead of the model schema which is the intended use-case of the `sprotty-elk` helper.
-However we cannot do this because the size of various elements like all DFD Nodes are not set in the model schema and unknown unless loaded.
+However, we cannot do this because the size of various elements like all DFD Nodes are not set in the model schema and unknown unless loaded.

 ### Copy Paste